google/zetasql/docs/resolved_ast.md

 <p><pre><code class="lang-c++"><font color="brown">// Constructs a graph element.
 //
 // `type` is always a GraphElementType.
-// `identifier` uniquely identifies a graph element in the graph.
+// `identifier` uniquely identify a graph element in the graph.
 // `label_list` contains all static labels.
 // `property_list` contains all static properties and their definitions.
 // `dynamic_labels` is an expression that can be evaluated to a STRING or